 Classroom resources are available for all learners to access.
 Children are taught how to use them and are guided towards what resources might be useful; children can also select and choose independently during lessons.
 Resources link with our school calculation policy.
 Teachers plan for how children can move away from these as reliance upon these can hinder children’s progression through the curriculum.
 (OFSTED Review Series: Mathematics, May 2021.)

-Below is a list of what resources are permanently found in classrooms to support learners’ understanding.
+Below is a list of the resources which are permanently found in classrooms to support learners’ understanding.

 EYFS: Various objects to subitise (loose parts), cubes, Numicon, dice, tens frames, board games, role play opportunites both inside and out.